-Noting OHCHR's mandate to promote and protect the human rights of everyone, everywhere, this report assesses how the human rights of persons living within territory controlled by the self-proclaimed 'republics' are affected when they exercise government-like functions.
+100. Noting OHCHR's mandate to promote and protect the human rights of everyone, everywhere, this report assesses how the human rights of persons living within territory controlled by the self-proclaimed 'republics' are affected when they exercise government-like functions.
 This assessment does not legitimize the self-proclaimed 'republics', their decisions and actions.
 Despite the restrictions imposed by both 'republics' regarding access to places of detention and 'court' hearings, human rights violations described in this part have been verified as per OHCHR standard methodology.

-Framework applied by 'Donetsk people's republic' and 'Luhansk A. people's republic'
+A. Framework applied by 'Donetsk people's republic' and 'Luhansk people's republic'

-- Both self-proclaimed 'republics' adopted 'constitutions' 126 in May 2014 which set forth a broad spectrum of fair trial guarantees, including separation of powers, equality before the court, right to liberty of persons and prohibition of arbitrary arrest, right to privacy, right to legal assistance, presumption of innocence, right not to testify against oneself, and the prohibition of double jeopardy and retroactive application of criminal law. - The framework for processing 'criminal cases' in territory controlled by 'Luhansk people's republic', adopted in April-August 2015, was based solely on relevant Russian Federation legislation.
+101. Both self-proclaimed 'republics' adopted 'constitutions' in May 2014 which set forth a broad spectrum of fair trial guarantees, including separation of powers, equality before the court, right to liberty of persons and prohibition of arbitrary arrest, right to privacy, right to legal assistance, presumption of innocence, right not to testify against oneself, and the prohibition of double jeopardy and retroactive application of criminal law.

+102. The framework for processing 'criminal cases' in territory controlled by 'Luhansk people's republic', adopted in April-August 2015, was based solely on relevant Russian Federation legislation.
 The framework regulating 'criminal proceedings' in territory controlled by 'Donetsk people's republic' was crafted in 2014-2015 based on the Criminal Procedure Code of Ukraine of 1960 (as amended on 29 June 2001), and not the Criminal Procedure Code of Ukraine of 2012 which was in force at that time.
-128 Both self-proclaimed 'republics' continued to apply the Ukrainian legislation in force at the time of the adoption of their 'constitutions' to address any gaps in their 'legislation'.
-129 - OHCHR is concerned that the 'criminal procedure code' of 'Donetsk people's republic', as applied, results in an imbalance favouring the 'prosecution' and infringing upon para.
-4, of the Optional Protocol to the International Covenant on Civil and Political Rights, CCPR/C/66/D/699/1996/Corr.1, paras.
-9.4-9.5.
-The European Court of Human Rights has also stated that the lack of opportunity to obtain a fresh determination of the charges against a person by a court in full respect of their defence rights, after being apprehended, constitutes a violation of the right to a fair trial.
-See, e.g., Colozza v Italy (para.
-29), Sanader v.
-Croatia (para.
-95).
+Both self-proclaimed 'republics' continued to apply the Ukrainian legislation in force at the time of the adoption of their 'constitutions' to address any gaps in their 'legislation'.

+103. OHCHR is concerned that the 'criminal procedure code' of 'Donetsk people's republic', as applied, results in an imbalance favouring the 'prosecution' and infringing upon fair trial rights.
+Importantly, this legislation provides no judicial control over pre-trial investigation and pre-trial detention, which is ordered solely by the 'prosecution'.
+OHCHR is further concerned that 'Donetsk people's republic' has instituted the death penalty.